The Virginia Beach chapter is currently engaged in the following campaigns.

 Rise Above Plastics

-- Instead of bottled water, carry a Nalgene or stainless steel water bottle.
+- Use a Nalgene or stainless steel water bottle.

 - Bring a reusable lunch bag or cooler to work.

-- Bring your to-go mug with you to the coffee shop or gas station.
+- Bring your to-go mug to the coffee shop.

 - Go digital!
 Buy your music and videos online.